Like many families around the world, every Easter my family and I discuss religion. It’s tradition.

 Betty was a bit of a firecracker you see.

 She jumped out of her bedroom window in the middle of the night, smoked cigarettes and generally carried on in a manner unbecoming to a teenage girl in the 1950’s.
-(This sort of behaviour is now common place in many teenage girls of course, with the addition of wearing shockingly inappropriate clothing, a sneer and a muffin top the minute they turn 13)
+(This sort of behaviour is now common place in many teenage girls of course, with the addition of wearing underpants, 57 tattoos and a sneer in public).

 Betty wasn’t thrilled about being shipped to the nunnery, but it pleased her parents to no end.
 Finally their ill behaved daughter was going to get the guidance she needed.